 - High cholesterol levels

 The best way to diagnose diabetic retinopathy is a dilated eye exam.
-During this exam, the physician places drops in the eyes to make the pupils dilate (open widely) to allow a better view of the inside of the eye, especially the retina tissue.
+During this exam, the physician places drops in the eyes to make the pupils dilate (open widely) to allow a better view of the inside of the eye, especially the retinal tissue.

 The physician will look for: